-NSE : On 17th December 2015 |
+|NSE ||- On 17th December 2015 |

 |BSE ||- On 4th January 2016 |

 The addresses of these Stock Exchanges and other information for shareholders are givenin this Annual Report.

-The Board of Directors has re-appointed/appointed M/s N. Radhakrishnan & Co.
-11ADover Lane Flat B1/34 Kolkata - 700029 for conducting cost audit at Howrah Rishra GoaPuducherry and Jejuri factories and Hindupur factory of the Company's British Paints Division and M/s Shome & Banerjee& Co.
-2nd Floor 5A Narulla Doctor Lane West Range Kolkata -700 017 for conducting cost audit atits Jammu factory and at the factories of British Paints Division at Jammu Surajpur and Sikandrabad under Section 148 of the Companies Act2013 read with Companies (Cost Records and Audit) Rules 2014 subject to the approval of the Central Government for the year2016-17.
-The due date for filing Cost Auditors' report for the year 2014-15 was 25thOctober 2015.The said reports for the year 2014-15 were filed on 14th October 2015.
+The Board of Directors have re-appointed/appointed M/s N. Radhakrishnan & Co.
+11ADover Lane Flat B1/34 Kolkata - 700029 for conducting cost audit at the Company'sfactories at Howrah Rishra Goa Puducherry Jejuri at the newly set up plant at Naltaliand Hindupur factory of the Company's British Paints Division and M/s Shome & Banerjee& Co.
+2nd Floor 5A Narulla Doctor Lane West Range Kolkata - 700017 for conductingcost audit at its Jammu factory and for the factories of British Paints Division havingtheir factories at Jammu Surajpur and Sikandrabad under Section 148 of the Companies Act2013 read with Companies (Cost Records and Audit) Rules 2014 for the year 2017-18.
+Thedue date for filing Cost Auditors' report for the year 2015-16 was 30th September 2016.The said reports for the year 2015-16 were filed on 20th October 2016.

 The Statutory Auditors Messrs.
 S.R.
 Batliboi & Co.
-LLP Chartered Accountantswere appointed pursuant to the provisions of Sections 139 142 and the Rules madethereunder from the conclusion of the 91st Annual General Meeting upto the conclusion ofthe Sixth Annual General Meeting to be held after the 91st AnnualGeneral Meeting .
+LLP Chartered Accountantswere appointed pursuant to the provisions of Sections 139 142 of the Companies Act 2013and the Rules made thereunder from the conclusion of the 91st Annual General Meeting up tothe conclusion of the Sixth Annual General Meeting to be held after the 91st AnnualGeneral Meeting .
 This year's notice includes a proposal for ratification of suchappointment.

 Your Directors place on record their deep appreciation of the assistance and guidanceprovided by the Central Government and the Governments of the States of India itssuppliers technology providers and all other stakeholders.
 Your Directors thank thefinancial institutions and banks associated with your Company for their support as well.Your Directors also thank the Company's dealers and its customers for their unstintedcommitment and valuable inputs.
 Your Directors acknowledge the support received from youas shareholders of the Company.